Tools4everBV/HelloID-Conn-Prov-Source-NedapOns-Rooster-Readme/README.md

 - Contract field: [sourceSystem]

-- Contract field: [NedapOnsIdentificationNo] with a combination of the employeeCode and EmploymentCode.
+- Contract field: [NedapOnsIdentificationNo] with a combination of the employeeId and employmentId.

 Example: